Chavjoh/LinuxAuthenticationTester/README.md

 ## Requirements

-* Python 3.3
+* Python >= 2.7.3
-* Python Pam 0.4.2
+* Python Pam >= 0.4.2

 ## Tests

-Tested on Ubuntu 12.04 LTS with Python Pam 0.4.2-12.2ubuntu4
+Tested on Ubuntu 12.04 LTS with Python 2.7.3 and Python Pam 0.4.2-12.2ubuntu4

-**Warning** : This version of Pythom Pam have a security issue : supplying a password containing a NULL-byte to the PyPAM module trigger a double-free condition.
+**Warning** : This version of Python Pam have a security issue : supplying a password containing a NULL-byte to the module trigger a double-free condition.
 It may allow remote code execution.
 Please use a newer version.

 ## Tester with PAM module